Boorana: Demography and language

 Through the Gadha system, the Boranas are believed to have conquered and protected their territories until the second world war when they were overpowered by colonial policies.
 Since they were semi-nomadic, their population growth did not match that of their neighbors both in Kenya and Ethiopia, which put them at risk of losing much of their territory.
 Today, they make up the majority of the population in Moyale and the surrounding region.

-For generations, Borana men have dedicated themselves to extracting salt from the crater of an extinct volcano called "Chew Bet" located in southern Ethiopia.
-After having extracted the salt in a very hard way, the salt is sold at a good price since it is a highly appreciated commodity in this region.
+For generations, Borana men have extracted salt from the crater Chew Bet, an extinct volcano located in southern Ethiopia.
+The salt is extracted using traditional methods and is sold in the surrounding region, where it is a valued commodity.

 Those in Kenya and Ethiopia speak the Borana language that is closely related to the Oromo, which is part of the Cushitic branch of the large Afro-Asiatic language family.
 In the border regions of Ethiopia-Kenya and southwestern Somalia, one estimate places about 1,094,000 people as Boranas.
 Another estimate in 2019 suggests 874,000 Boranas in Ethiopia, 210,000 in Kenya and 10,000 in Somalia.

 Society

 Borana Gadaa system

 The Borana have had their own form of government system for the last 568 years, recognized by UNESCO as a heritage that needs to be protected.
 The system covers political, social, economic and spiritual ways of life.

-Politically, it has a system of government where the overall leader is God himself and many unknown things are referred as 'Waqa Bekh', a sentence that can be equated to a Supreme Being knows.
-The second in command who is also the supreme leader of the whole Borana community is referred to as Abagadha.
-The Abagadha is the person in charge of all affairs of the Borana community and answerable to the Gumi Gayo (parliament).
+Politically, it has a system of government where the overall leader is God himself and many unknown things are referred as 'Waaqaa Beekaa', a sentence that can be equated to a Supreme Being knows.
+The second in command who is also the supreme leader of the whole Borana community is referred to as Abba Gadaa.
+The Abba Gadaa is the person in charge of all affairs of the Borana community and answerable to the Gumi Gayo (parliament).

-Abagadha is anointed at an early age of 1–8 years.
-The Abagadha and others of his age pass through an education system that will last for forty years after which he will take over the leadership as Abagadha.
+Abba Gadaa is anointed at an early age of 1–8 years.
+The Abba Gadaa and others of his age pass through an education system that will last for forty years after which he will take over the leadership as Abba Gadaa.
 He and his team will vote from 17 sub-clans of Borana, one parliament member from each sub-clan.
-The parliament, called Gumi Gayo, functions just like a present day senate with the same roles.
+The parliament, called Gumi Gayo, functions just like a present-day senate with the same roles.